Birmingham Slip and Fall Lawyer

 Slip and fall accidents can result in many different injuries, from bone fractures to permanent disability.
 Such accidents do not have to be cases of someone actually slipping – this phrase refers to any instance of a person falling on someone else’s property for any reason.
 This type of accident is especially dangerous to the elderly and are often the result of nursing home and elder abuse.
 Slip and fall accidents can result in permanent injury disability, and even death.

-If you or a family member have suffered an injury as a result of being involved in a slip and fall accident, don’t hesitate to contact the Birmingham personal injury lawyers at The Mitchell Law Firm for a free initial legal consultation.
+If you or a family member have suffered an injury as a result of being involved in a slip and fall accident, don’t hesitate to contact The Mitchell Law Firm, LLC for a free initial legal consultation.

 Birmingham Premises Liability Laws